white-sdev/desktop-restcall/README.md

-# lombok-logging
+# Desktop Rest Call
- Simple empty project highlighting the lombok logging capabilities.
+ Simple empty project highlighting the java API REST call capabilities.

 ## 1) What is this repository for?

 * Quick summary.

-No utility but explanatory implementation of the logs in an application with the use of Lombok library
+No target use for now, but use as a sandbox to understand Java capabilities on the matter.

 * Version.